-Recent work by literary theorist Michael Rothberg offers a model to study such entanglements.
+Recent work by literary theorist Michael Rothberg offers a model by which to study such entanglements.
 In his writings about “multidirectional memories,” he connects the history of Holocaust memory to other events.
-Most studies of Holocaust memory sketch rather linear routes of memorialisation; according to this narrative, the major moments in the “discovery” of the Holocaust after the fact were the Eichmann trials in Jerusalem in the early 1960s, the Auschwitz trials in Frankfurt between 1963 and 1965, and the 1978 TV show “Holocaust.”
+Most studies of Holocaust memory sketch rather linear routes of memorialization; according to this narrative, the major moments in the “discovery” of the Holocaust after the fact were the Eichmann trials in Jerusalem in the early 1960s, the Auschwitz trials in Frankfurt between 1963 and 1965, and the 1978 TV show Holocaust.
 However, Rothberg has shown how memories of the Second World War, the résistance, and the Holocaust have been central to French discussions regarding the colonial war in Algeria.
-Such a model which understands collective memories as open, fluid entities allows us to acknowledge how the perception of contemporary events and different forms of memory intertwine and inform each other.
-In the late 1960s, “the Holocaust” had not yet emerged as the symbolic core of a memory culture focussed on genocidal violence.
+Such a model, which understands collective memories as open, fluid entities, allows us to acknowledge how the perception of contemporary events and different forms of memory intertwine and inform each other.
+In the late 1960s, “the Holocaust” had not yet emerged as the symbolic core of a memory culture focused on genocidal violence.
 At the time, the evocation of the Nazi genocide did not have the cultural power these analogies hold today.
 Rather, the language of genocide comparisons during the Biafran conflict helped constitute the meanings and public understanding of both events.
-Such comparisons gave clearer shape and cultural resonance to two events which had been only vaguely contoured – the Nigerian civil war as well as the Nazi mass murder of Europe’s Jews.
+Such comparisons gave clearer shape and cultural resonance to two events that had been only vaguely contoured – the Nigerian civil war as well as the Nazi mass murder of Europe’s Jews.

-In the following, I analyse the entanglements between the Nigerian civil war and the cultural memory of the Holocaust.
+In the following, I analyze the entanglements between the Nigerian civil war and the cultural memory of the Holocaust.
 I argue that the shared space of associations made both Biafra and the Holocaust visible in a distinct manner.
 In the process, however, parts of both phenomena also became invisible.
-In western societies, the Nigerian civil war was perceived as a humanitarian crisis threatening to culminate in genocide; that this was a complex political conflict escaped most contemporaries.
+In Western societies, the Nigerian civil war was perceived as a humanitarian crisis threatening to culminate in genocide; that this was a complex political conflict escaped most contemporaries.
 The Holocaust also emerged in a particular manner.
 Through comparisons with Biafra, the mass murder of the European Jews was singled out as a unique event from a larger complex of National Socialist crimes.
-Moreover, the visual interconnection between Biafra and the Holocaust was a decisive step for the establishment of a rhetoric of Holocaust comparisons which has become essential for the perception of genocides up until today.
+Moreover, the visual interconnection between Biafra and the Holocaust was a decisive step for the establishment of a rhetoric of Holocaust comparisons that has become essential for the perception of genocides until today.

-The aim of this essay is to elucidate the entangled shifts in transnational discourses about Biafra and the Holocaust that emerged once contemporaries started to think of the Holocaust when they were confronted with Biafra.
+The aim of this chapter is to elucidate the entangled shifts in transnational discourses about Biafra and the Holocaust that emerged once contemporaries started to think of the Holocaust when they were confronted with Biafra.
 To grasp these interconnections, I trace these analogies in the wealth of mass media reports on Biafra and in activist publications.
 Many of these reports were heavily illustrated and relied on the interplay of texts and images to convey representations of the conflict.
 The differences of contexts in the four countries I focus on are substantial with regard to both the Biafran crisis and to Holocaust memory.
-However, since my goal is to identify broad patterns in the interwoven representations of Biafra and the Holocaust in western Europe and the United States, I do not explore such differences here.
-Rather, I examine how the Nigerian civil war was turned into the international media event ‘Biafra’ and analyse the iconographic patterns into which the pictorial reports about the conflict have been inscribed.
+However, since my goal is to identify broad patterns in the interwoven representations of Biafra and the Holocaust in Western Europe and the United States, I do not explore such differences here.
+Rather, I examine how the Nigerian civil war was turned into the international media event “Biafra” and analyze the iconographic patterns into which the pictorial reports about the conflict have been inscribed.
 Then I explore the rhetoric of Holocaust comparisons in the political communication about the war.
 In the conclusion, I situate the Biafran episode in what I call the fragmented universalization of the Holocaust.

 The International Media Event “Biafra”